another-elm/std/README.md

 --
 ```

-Again, you can see the full code [here](http://elm-lang.org/examples/buttons) and read how it works [here](https://guide.elm-lang.org/architecture/user_input/buttons.html).
+This snippet comes from a complete example.
+You can play with it online [here](http://elm-lang.org/examples/buttons) and read how it works [here](https://guide.elm-lang.org/architecture/user_input/buttons.html).

+You can play with a bunch of other examples [here](http://elm-lang.org/examples).

 ## Learn More